Buddhist eschatology: Maitreya

 He currently resides in Tushita, but will come to Jambudvipa as successor to the historic Śākyamuni Buddha.
-Maitreya will achieve complete enlightenment during his lifetime, and following this reawakening, he will bring back the timeless teaching of dharma to this plane and rediscover enlightenment.
+Maitreya will achieve complete enlightenment during his lifetime, and following this reawakening, he will bring back the timeless teaching of dharma to this plane.

 Sermon of the Seven Suns

 In the Sattasūriya sutta (sermon of the "Seven Suns") in the Aṅguttara Nikāya [AN 7.66] of the Pali Canon, the Buddha describes the ultimate fate of the world in an apocalypse that will be characterized by the consequent appearance of seven suns in the sky, each causing progressive ruin until the Earth is destroyed:

 The canon goes on to describe the progressive destruction of each sun.
 A third sun will dry the mighty Ganges and other great rivers.
 A fourth will cause the great lakes to evaporate, and a fifth will dry the oceans.
 Finally the final suns will appear:

 The sermon completes with the planet engulfed by a vast inferno.